 What Exactly is a Chemical Peel?

 Most chemical peels are made from acidic solutions.
 The solution is applied to the skin to cleanse and remove dead skin cells.
-A chemical peel can treat a variety of issues including acne, age spots, uneven skin tone, fine lines, and moderate wrinkles.
+A chemical peel can treat a variety of issues including acne, age spots, warts, uneven skin tone, fine lines, and moderate wrinkles.